unyt-org/uix/docs/manual/07 Persistent Contexts.md

 ```

 > [!WARNING]
-> Private data is directly stored on the backend and can contain an arbitrary amount of data.<br>
+> Private data is stored directly on the backend and can contain any amount of data.<br>
 > In contrast, shared data is stored in the browser cookies, which are limited to a maximum storage size of 4096 bytes.

 ### Declaring session data types

-You can define the global interfaces `SharedData` and `PrivateData` for session data type safety
-across your entrypoints.
+You can define the global interfaces `SharedData` and `PrivateData` for session data type safety across your entrypoints.

 ```ts
 declare global {